caberger/swift-tutorial/sensors/readme.md

 This example shows how to use Mqtt on the followig platforms:

-- SwiftUI for iOS in the [MqttSensors](./MqttSensors/readme.md) prject
+- SwiftUI for iOS in the [MqttSensors](./MqttSensors/readme.md) project
 - a Dashboard written in [Typescript](./dashboard/readme.md) for Browser Applications

 The [MqttSensors](./MqttSensors/readme.md) project sends Location Data to an MQTT Server.